Determine the market value of your company easily and simply by

 In this example, the enterprise value of the company would be 15 million, while the equity value, i.e. the value to which the owners are entitled, is 13.5 million.
 The difference represents the company’s net financial debt.

-Example of applying P/E multiple to equity value
+Example of the application of price/earnings multiples to equity value

 Adjustments and valuation corrections in the market value method